HebaAliNassif/Search_Engine_Project/README.md

 # Search_Engine_Project

 **Running the indexer and crawler**
-- Fill in the seeds.txt file with the desired initial links.
+- fill in the seeds.txt file with the desired initial links
-- Run the Main.java (SearchEngine/src/Engine/Main.java) to start the process.
+- run the Main.java (SearchEngine/src/Engine/Main.java) to start the process
-- To change the DB connection, go to the Constants.java(SearchEngine/src/Engine/Constants.java) file and change the password and username.
+- to change the DB connection, go to the Constants.java(SearchEngine/src/Engine/Constants.java) file and change the password and username

 **How to run the interface**